 Next, we convolve the signal with the instrumental response of the detector (e.g., NICER).
 This requires two standard data files: an ARF file and an RMF file.
-The ARF file provides the effective area of the detector across different energies and contains three columns that we denote $\bm{E}_l$, $\bm{E}_h$ and $\bm{A}_e$ all with size $N_e$.
-The RMF file describes how photons of a given true energy are recorded in different detector output channels and contains a matrix $\bm{R}$ with size $(N_e,N_c)$.
-We multiply the effective area from the ARF with the RMF to obtain a fine-resolution response matrix $\bm{R}_f$ with size $(N_e,N_c)$:
+The ARF file provides the effective area of the detector across different energies and contains three columns that we denote $\bm{E}_l$, $\bm{E}_h$, and $\bm{A}_e$ all with size $N_e$.
+The RMF file describes how photons of a given true energy are recorded in different detector output channels and contains a matrix, $\bm{R}$, of a specific size $(N_e,N_c)$.
+We multiplied the effective area from the ARF with the RMF to obtain a fine-resolution response matrix, $\bm{R}_f$, with a specific size $(N_e,N_c)$: